CORPUS Projects, Publications, and Collections

 • An Index to the Chant of the Mozarabic Rite (Don Randel, Department of Music, University of Chicago)

-• Intertextuality: Zhuangzi versus the Taoishō (Haun Saussy, Department of East Asian Languages & Civilizations and Committee on Social Thought, University of Chicago)
+• Intertextuality: Zhuangzi versus the Taoishō (Haun Saussy, Department of East Asian Languages and Civilizations and Committee on Social Thought, University of Chicago)

 • Investigation of Greek Coin Hoards (Alain Bresson, Department of Classics, University of Chicago)